Industrial Internet of Things (IIoT)

 state

 The current status of a simulated learning environment that defines available actions.
-State changes in the environment can also change what actions are available.
+State changes in the environment can change what actions are available.

 step function